oxfordmmm/tuberculosis_amr_catalogues/README.md

 # tuberculosis_amr_catalogues

 A collection of published genetic catalogues for AMR prediction of *M. tuberculosis*.
 These can then be compared, or used for testing.
 To ensure this each conforms to a specific file format with a naming convention.
+These catalogues can then be used as inputs to (https://github.com/oxfordmmm/piezo)[piezo].

 ## File format